pranathi21palancha/weather-data/README.md

 5. Set up environment variables (see Configuration section)

+6. Download and place the PostgreSQL JDBC driver (postgresql-42.2.23.jar) in an accessible location

 ## Configuration

 Create a `.env` file in the project root with the following content: